sebfisch/java-data/content/docs/background/patterns.md

 The second clause applies only if this condition is false.
-Both clauses introduce variables `r`, `g`, and `b` for the values of the color components which are used to compute the result of the function `saturate`.
+Both clauses introduce variables `r`, `g`, and `b` for the values of the color components which are used to compute the result of the function `saturation`.

 If we implement `saturation` as a method of `BasicRGBColor` we can access the private fields `red`, `green`, and `blue`